MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/routing-trigger.md

 ## Overview

-After you set up and enable a record for routing, you can manually trigger the routing for the records using the save and route button on the entity record forms.
-As an administrator, you can also set up automatic triggers to route these entity records using Power Automate.
-Let us look at the triggers in detail in the following sections:
+After you set up and enable a record for routing, you can manually start the routing for the records using the save and route button on the entity record forms.
+As an administrator, you can also route these records automatically using Power Automate.
+The routing options are as follows:

-- Manual trigger using **Save & Route** and **Apply Routing Rules**
+- Manually route records by using **Save & Route** and **Apply Routing Rules**
-- Automatic trigger using custom Flow
+- Automatically route records by using custom Flow

 ## Manually route the record

-After you enable a record for routing, you see the **Save & Route** option in the form ribbon on the command bar and **Apply Routing rules** in the record view ribbon on the command bar.
+After you enable a record for routing, you see the **Save & Route** option on the form ribbon on the command bar and **Apply Routing rules** on the record view ribbon on the command bar.
 You can use these commands to route the record.

 1. Sign in to your model-driven app.